BrunoScaglione/Seven-Segment-Display-PIC-Microcontroller/README.md

 ## Hardware choices

 You can see [here](https://github.com/BrunoScaglione/Seven-Segment-Display-PIC-Microcontroller/tree/main/images_datasheet_mosfet) (in Portuguese) the chosen MOSFET transistor, the important properties are highlighted.
-To see the jusfication of this MOSFET and other harware choiceslook [here](https://github.com/BrunoScaglione/Seven-Segment-Display-PIC-Microcontroller/blob/main/Hardware_choices.pdf) (in Portuguese)
+To see the jusfication of why this MOSFET and other harware choices: look [here](https://github.com/BrunoScaglione/Seven-Segment-Display-PIC-Microcontroller/blob/main/Hardware_choices.pdf) (in Portuguese)